Aswatth/course-registration-api-gateway/README.md

-This is the API-Gateway for all micro-services of course-registration-system.

-This acts as an entry point into the system by handling authentication and authorization using <a href="https://jwt.io/">JWT tokens</a> and managing communication across micro-services.
+This is the API-Gateway for all micro-services of course-registration-system, acting as an entry point into the system by handling authentication and authorization using <a href="https://jwt.io/">JWT tokens</a> and managing communication across micro-services.

 <h1>Micro services</h1>
 <table>